Transform Your Basic Style...

 Into a Million Dollar Pattern!

-The blouse, as seen in the first example, might seem too simple in a glance; front, back and sleeves.
-However, this simplicity, in following the fitting steps, will allow you to adjust the fit of every bodice you create hereafter.
+The simplicity, in following the Fitting Sequence, in creating and re-creating patterns, will allow you to easily translate the fit of every bodice you create hereafter.
 If the shoulder is curved or uneven, ease the shoulder line, and adjust the armhole to match the crease.
 Play with the shoulder slant until the fabric flows comfortably over the curve.
+Grainlines must fall straight.
+Check the vertical and horizontal measurements at each pressure point area; for silhouette and movement.

-I always mark the movement points on the dress form matching vertical measurements in horizontal positions.
-If I am working with an athletic body, for example, the markings would be considerably higher on the form than if I were creating something for myself ... (ahem).
+#1 Mark the movement points on the dress form, matching vertical and horizontal measurements.
+If I am working with an athletic body, for example, the markings would be considerably higher on the form than if I were creating something for myself.

-CHEST: Above the bust, a second line, circles under the arms and across the back.
+Chest: Above the bust, under the arms and around the back.
+Upper body movement.
+Measure with arms down.

-BUST: This marking across the fullest part of the bust shows placement for ease or dart position to shape extra fabric across the curves.
+Bust: This marking across the fullest part of the bust shows placement for ease or dart position to shape extra fabric across the curves.
+Place pads higher or lower to match vertical measurements.

-WAIST: I always mark two waists.
+Waist: I sometimes mark two waists.
 One actual waist and one at my most comfortable low-waist position.

-PATTERN: Our first basic pattern should look like clothes in your closet…ready to be replaced.
+Pattern The top of every pattern is your fitting anchor.
+This is your start point.
+Pants or skirts have a waist, or upper hip anchor, and that is the fitting start point.
+The top start point is the shoulders.
+The first basic pattern should look like the loved dailies in your closet…ready to be replaced.
 We’ll start with a blouse or shirt.
-I'm using a chiffon blouse so you can see how vertical measurements relate to the horizontal markers, and the cut at the shoulder slant and armhole.
-The pin tucks are a gauge for the vertical grainline, so as we make our adjustments watch the the vertical lines in front.
-The grainline must fall straight.
+I'm using a chiffon blouse so you can see how vertical measurements relate to the horizontal markers, and the importance of the cut at the shoulder slant and armhole.
+The pin tucks are a gauge for the vertical grainline.
+As we make our adjustments, watch the the vertical lines in front.
+The grainlines must fall straight.

-FOLLOW THE LINES: The markings in red will best show you how to fit this blouse, but try it many ways.
-For example, the shoulders here are very wide and slightly too large.
+Follow the Grainlines: The markings in red will best show you how to fit this blouse, but try it different ways.
+For example; the shoulders in this picture are wide and slightly too large; not intentionally.

 To test the blouse design, play with the size of the wide shoulder width by pinching the fabric in the front and back at the vertical center line until it matches the shoulder crease.
-Notice that the shoulder seams are placed slightly forward from back to front.
-This will allow for movement across the shoulders.
-The shape of the neckline follows the curve of the neck and rises higher in the back.
+Notice that the shoulder seams are placed slightly forward, from back to front.
+This will allow for movement across the shoulders on most bodies.
+That being said; if your body curve is a wider front and smaller back, the reverse rule would apply.
+The shape of the neckline follows the curve of the neck and rises higher in the back, at the first vertebrae.

 This all makes a difference in how your clothes feel; whether they are loose fitting, off-the-shoulder, or tailored with a collar.

-The bodice is the first and most important part in anchoring.
-If sleeves or a collar are an issue during fitting, it's likely because of the fit of the the bodice, and you'll need to go backward and start over.
+The shoulder slant is the first and most important part in anchoring.
+If sleeves or a collar are an issue during fitting, it's likely because the fit of the the bodice relating to the slant of the shoulder is not balanced.
+Notice the armhole opening, shoulder slant, and how the fabric falls over the bust.
+Take a look, re-trace and start over.

 If a collar slips back…it’s the bodice.
-(Add to the back shoulder.)
+(Add 1/4 inch to 3/8 inch to back, horizontally, at the shoulder seam.)

-If the sleeve pulls, it's starts with the bodice...(Check the arm crease and how it relates to the elbow.)
+If the sleeve pulls...
+Check the arm crease and how it relates to the elbow.
+Measure the underarm seam to the elbow for length.

-Check your pattern markings against the markings on the dress form then compare them to your sample piece.
+Check your pattern markings against the markings on the dress form then compare them to your sample.

-Now that the pattern is cut in muslin it’s easiest to test it on the dress form.
-The test piece will save a ton of time and fabric, and by spending the time now to find the best balance for the entire shoulder, upper chest and bust areas, you can use the pattern as a guide for years to come.
+Cutting the pattern in muslin, is the easiest way to test the fit on the dress form.
+The test piece will save a ton of time and fabric, and by spending the time now to find the best balance for the entire shoulder, upper chest and bust areas, you will save hours.

 Begin by observing the shoulder slant and how it relates to the natural shoulder of the body.
 If you were to draw a rectangle where the sides line up with the ends of your shoulders, and the top crosses the back of your neck, you can measure the shoulder slant by determining how much lower it is than the nape of your neck.
 For example, this will be an especially good guide if you have scoliosis with uneven shoulders.
 Once we know how much lower one shoulder is, every pattern and style can have the same adjustment…effortlessly.